 The Tour de France is the world's biggest annual sporting event.

-Nearly 200 riders cover over 2,000 miles in just 23 days.
+Nearly 200 cyclists race over 2,000 miles in just 23 days.

-But do you know your yellow jersey from your polka dot?
-Your prologue stage from your flat?
-If not, Newsround is here to help.
+So do you know your yellow jersey from your polka dot?
+Your mountain stage from your flat?

 Millions of people line the route that's made up of 21 stages raced over 23 days - that means they only have two days off to rest.
-Ouch.
+Ouch!

-The race is broken up into 21 different parts or 'stages'.
-It's not just flat roads, the Tour takes the riders up into the mountains too.
-The stages have different names:
+The race is broken up into 21 different parts or 'stages' and it isn't just flat roads.
+The Tour takes the riders up into the mountains too.

 Prologue: Each rider races against the clock in a short (usually under six miles) time trial.

 Flat: Despite the name, it doesn't necessarily mean it's perfectly flat.
 Usually it's big packs of competitors riding together in a big group or 'peloton' for around 125 miles.
-These end in one of two ways; a 'breakaway' victory by an individual or small group; or typically with a hair-raising bunch sprint.
+These end in one of two ways - a 'breakaway' victory by an individual or small group, or typically with a hair-raising bunch sprint.

-Mountain: These come in all shapes and sizes.
-Climbing from sea level to 2,000 metres sometimes more than once in a day.
-Tough.
+Mountain: These come in all shapes and sizes, climbing from sea level to 2,000 metres sometimes more than once in a day.
+Tough!

 The race was started by Henri Desgrange as a publicity stunt back in 1903.